determined-ai/determined/docs/cluster-setup-guide/security/oidc.rst

 .. _oidc:

 #################################################
- OpenID Connect Integration (Enterprise Edition)
+ OpenID Connect Integration
 #################################################

+OpenID Connect Integration applies to Determined Enterprise Edition.

 Determined EE provides an OpenID Connect (OIDC) integration allowing users to use single sign-on (SSO) with their organization's identity provider (IdP).
 OIDC is an extension of OAuth 2.0 which